Easy, effective, remote learning ideas

 Now it’s becoming clear most schools will be closing due to COVID-19 (Coronavirus), school leaders will be looking into remote learning solutions.
 It’s best to first decide on a tool for communicating with your pupils that is ideal for the whole school.
 If you have time, find out if your pupils have reliable internet access and which devices they use.
 Once you decide on the best means of communication, find or create a good bank of resources/activities to send out.
 Try to maximise the use of any online learning communication platforms and resources you may have already purchased, taking advantage of any available free upgrades.

-There are lots of resources out there both free and requiring a paid subscription.
+There are lots of resources out there both free and require a paid subscription.
 Here are some useful tools you may want to consider:

 If you don’t already have a Virtual Learning Environment, you may want to consider investing in a school-wide platform.
 VLEs lost some popularity with the arrival of O365 and GSuite, but it’s still a useful tool for primary schools as it’s more child-friendly.
 A VLE is a private website that can only be accessed by a school, it’s pupils, staff and parents.
 As well as allowing teachers to send out homework, assessments and online activities, they also provide a means to track pupil progress and save pupil portfolios.
 Lots of companies provide VLEs with their school website subscription such as DBPrimary, WebAnywhere or SchoolSpider, so it’s worth checking if it’s included in your website package.
 VLEs are easy to set up, usually linked to your MIS database so student details are updated daily.
 Having used many VLEs, the process of uploading work and sending it out to students takes only a few clicks.
 You can send links to videos, upload worksheets, ask for a recorded message as homework… there are so many uses!
 There are usually tutorials available for teachers when logging in, so it will be easy to implement within a short space of time with basic initial staff training.